Aladdin (franchise): Musical theatre

 In November 2010 Alan Menken confirmed that a musical theatre adaptation of the show is in the works with a book written by Chad Beguelin.
 The show premiered at the 5th Avenue Theatre from July 7–31, 2011.
 Jonathan Freeman, who voiced Jafar in the film, played the role in the stage adaptation.
 Adam Jacobs and Courtney Reed played Aladdin and Jasmine.
 Additional actors included Seán G. Griffin as the Sultan; Don Darryl Rivera as Iago; and, playing Omar, Babkak, and Kassim – a trio of characters originally conceived by the film's creators but not used – Andrew Keenan-Bolger, Brian Gonzales, and Brandon O'Neill.
 The show was also directed and choreographed by Casey Nicholaw.
 Another production of the musical played at the Muny Theatre in St. Louis from July 5–13, 2012.
 The musical premiered on Broadway on February 26, 2014 (in previews) and officially opened on March 20, 2014, at the New Amsterdam Theatre, taking the place of Mary Poppins.
 The musical had a pre-Broadway tryout at the Ed Mirvish Theatre in Toronto lasting from November 13, 2013, to January 12, 2014.
 Casey Nicholaw directed and choreographed, with Chad Beguelin writing the book and additional lyrics, Bob Crowley as the scene designer, and costume design by Gregg Barnes.

 Aladdin the musical was also opened at Tokyo's Dentsu Shiki Theatre Umi in May 2015.
 It had its European premiere in December 2015 at the Stage Theatre Neue Flora in Hamburg.
 It opened in Sydney and London's West End in 2016.

 In addition, a stage adaptation of the movie has been created for younger students, known as Disney's Aladdin Jr. Licensing and performing rights are currently being held by Music Theatre International.
 MTI licenses both a "Kids" version (which uses doubling to foster more of an ensemble feeling among young children) and a "Dual Language" version (which takes the Junior version and adds an element of half the characters speaking only in Spanish).

-A recording of the show will be release on Disney+ in 2025.
+A recording of the show was set for release on Disney+ in 2025.